fchierad/PRD/PRD.md

 <a name="PRD.init"></a>

 ### PRD.init(obj1, [obj2], [obj3])
-(Form only) Initializes references to the RBPM/IDMAPPS framework objects and save the same in the internal storage.
-Uses IDVault internally on IDVget(), IDVglobalQuery(), GCVget(), getNamedPassword().
-Exports field as PRD.web.field and form as PRD.web.form for usage inside global scripts.
-Refactored to accept 1 to 3 parameters with the framework objects in any order.
-Returns nothing.
+(Form only) Initializes references to the RBPM/IDMAPPS framework objects and save the same in the internal storage.<br/>Uses IDVault internally on IDVget(), IDVglobalQuery(), GCVget(), getNamedPassword().<br/>Exports field as PRD.web.field and form as PRD.web.form for usage inside global scripts.<br/>Refactored to accept 1 to 3 parameters with the framework objects in any order.<br/>Returns nothing.

 **Kind**: static method of [<code>PRD</code>](#PRD)
 **Since**: 1.0.0